iamsammak/UnderstandingTechnicalConcepts/systems-design-architecture/communication.md

   <i><a href=http://www.wildbunny.co.uk/blog/2012/10/09/how-to-make-a-multi-player-game-part-1/>Source: How to make a multiplayer game</a></i>
 </p>

+#### Quick and Dirty

+TCP manages the sending and receiving of all your data as packets.
+Think of it like a guaranteed mail service.
+Example: when you request a song on your device.
+Spotify sends the song broken up into many packets.
+When your packets arrive, TCP does a full inventory and sends back acknowledgements of each packet received.
+If all packets are there, TCP signs for your delivery and you're done.
+If TCP finds some packets are missing, it won't sing.
+Otherwise, your song wouldn't song as good or portions of the song could be missing.
+For each missing or incomplete packet, Spotify will resend them.
+Once TCP verifies the delivery of many packets for that one song request, your song will play.

+TCP + Router system is scalable
+  - the more routers you add, because of fault tolerance and redundancy, the more reliable the Internet becomes
+  - you can grow and scale the internet without interrupting anyone using it

+#### The long

 TCP is a connection-oriented protocol over an [IP network](https://en.wikipedia.org/wiki/Internet_Protocol).
 Connection is established and terminated using a [handshake](https://en.wikipedia.org/wiki/Handshaking).
 All packets sent are guaranteed to reach the destination in the original order and without corruption through:

 * Sequence numbers and [checksum fields](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Checksum_computation) for each packet